History of Coloured Contact Lenses

 Different Types Of Coloured Lenses

-Today, there are a wide variety of coloured lenses on the market to suit all tastes, from simple zero powered lenses to change your eye colour without a prescription to theatrical coloured contact lenses, and coloured contact lenses to correct almost any prescription.
+Today, there is a wide variety of coloured lenses on the market to suit all tastes, from simple zero powered lenses to change your eye colour without a prescription to theatrical coloured contact lenses, and coloured contact lenses to correct almost any prescription.

 - Plano colour contact lenses - Lenses worn solely for cosmetic purposes.
 They are designed to change your eye colour, but have no lens power for vision correction.